Imperial Theatre (Tokyo)

 The Imperial Theatre (帝国劇場, Teikoku Gekijō), often referred to simply as the Teigeki (帝劇), and previously the Imperial Garden Theater, is a Japanese theater located in Marunouchi, Chiyoda, Tokyo, Japan operated by Toho.

 History

-Opened in 1911 as the first Western-style theater in Japan, it stages a varied program of musicals and operas.
+Opened on March 11, 1911 as the first Western-style theater in Japan, it stages a varied program of musicals and operas.
 The original structure was rebuilt in 1966 as Toho's "flagship" theater, opening with the premiere of Scaretto, a local adaptation of Gone With the Wind, which drew 380,000 attendees over the course of the theater's first five months of operation.

+The theatre is set to temporarily close in mid-February 2025 as part of a redevelopment plan that will involve reconstructing the building.